tsvikas/code-or-die/README.md

 PUT a convenience name on an systems.
 Team does not have to control an systems to give it a convenience name.

 `http POST system/<id:int|name:str>/tuning`
-PUT a new set of tuning paramters on an systems.
+PUT a new set of tuning parameters on an systems.
 Payload may indicate to use specific parameters or to generate random parameters.

 `http GET system/<id:int|name:str>/orders`
 GET a controlled system's order queue.